moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 example would be tying together audio and video tracks.

 ### Alternate group {#altgroup}
-Location: TF    Required: Optional   Json Type: Number
+Location: TF    Required: Optional   JSON Type: Number

 An integer specifying a group of tracks which are alternate versions of one-another.
 Alternate tracks represent the same media content, but differ in